On the approximability of random-hypergraph MAX-3-XORSAT problems with quantum algorithms: Analytical performance predictions

+The mean cost per flip curve away from $\ket{L}$ is trivially given by Eq.~\ref{avgE}, as $H_L$ is a random 3-XORSAT problem Hamiltonian.
+For flips away from $\ket{T}$, we note that the average state at or near the fold is $x_A$ flips away from $G$.
+To find $x_A$ we can invert Eq.~\ref{avgE} to find the mean number of flips $x_A N$ for which $\avg{E \of{x_A N}} = - A N$.
+To be specific,

+We can therefore assume that the typical state in $\mathcal{T}$ is $x_A N$ flips away from $\ket{G}$.
+If we consider the sequences of primary spin flips connecting $\ket{j_D}$ and $\ket{L_D}$, the typical flip sequence starts $x_A N$ flips away from $\ket{G}$, and notice that with probability $1-x_A$ an additional random flip towards $\ket{L}$ will also move closer to $\ket{G}$.
+Taking all these effects and the division by $A$ into account, so that the bare unperturbed energy of both $\ket{j}$ and $\ket{L}$ when they cross are both $\sim -N$, a bit of algebra shows that for $y$ flips away from a ground state of the folded Hamiltonian, not only is the total average cost $\Delta E \of{y}$ $A$-independent, it is precisely equal to the cost given by Eq.~(\ref{avgE}).
+We note that all of the arguments about the statistical regularity of random-hypergraph problems from the previous section apply here as well.

-where the $a_j$ and $b_j$ are all equal to $\pm 1$ and specify the minimum position for each of the two terms.
-We assume for the remainder of this writeup that $a$ and $b$ correspond to bitstrings $M=N/2$ flips apart; we let these states be $\ket{0}$ and $\ket{1}$.
-We will also define the bare classical energy, with no corrections from transverse fields.
-We start from one of the two minima, and consider a state which is $m+n$ random flips away from it.
+We can are now ready to define the bare classical energy, with no corrections from transverse fields.
+We start from one of the two states, and consider a state which is $m+n$ random flips away from it.
 We let $m$ of these flips be ones which move toward the other minimum (e.g. reduce the Hamming distance to it), and the $n$ flips be flips that move away from it.
-Then the bare energy $E_{m,n}^{(0)}$ is given by:
+Then the bare average energy $E_{m,n}^{(0)}$ is given by:

 We assume that the transverse field strength $\kappa$ is below $\kappa_c$, the $p$-dependent critical point where a transition to the paramagnetic state occurs.
 The ground states are thus the symmetric and antisymmetric combinations of the two dressed classical minima, with splitting $2 \Omega_0$, where $\Omega_0$ decays exponentially in $N$ and our goal in this section is to predict its decay rate.